12 Thanksgiving Tables for Kids That Set Up Fun Crafts and Activities

 The table's runner isn't the only thing that can serve as a blank canvas for your kids' Thanksgiving spread.
 Here, craft stamps soaked on ink pads are pressed against paper napkins for fun; the same stamps can be used on any disposable placemat or table runner, too.

-Here's a lesson on how to use centerpieces at the kids' table.
+Here's a lesson on how to transition holidays in your décor—and at the kids' table.
 The overall look of the tablescape is casual but inviting, and it is perfect for guests of all ages.
-"I wanted the table to be seasonal, indicative of turkeys and harvest, and I wanted everything to be for the children," Martha writes in her guide to DIY turkey decorations.
+Christmas-style crackers take the shape of turkeys and reindeer faces take the shape of party plates.
+Pumpkins, fall flowers, and richly textured fabrics for the table linens give the table an indulgent feel.

 Choose from one of our three printable templates (for a turkey, pilgrim hat, or bonnet); trace them onto felt, and cut out.
 For the pilgrim hat, enlarge template by 50 percent on a photocopier, and trace onto felt; use contrasting colors for the hat and decorative bands.
 Cut out the template, and glue a thin band to the longest edge of a trapezoid before rolling it into a cylinder shape and gluing the seams.
 Brush its edges with glue to attach the cylinder to center of the doughnut-shaped brim, and affix the small circle to the top of the hat.